PROBIC/BIB/README.md

 ##Abundance estimation pipeline

-If the reference genomes are available, the core genomes can be extracted from them using the preprocessing script.
-The reference index can also be constructed using this script.
-The input parameters in the script can be altered as needed by the user.
+If the core genomes are available, the reference index necessary for abundance estimation can be created from it using the **`BIB_prepare_index`** file.
+The input required for this script are the set of core genomes and the name of the index to be generated.
+For example, if the core genome file is called *core_genomes.fasta* and if the user wants the name of the index to be *`core_reference_index`*, then the command must be given as follows :

+``python BIB_prepare_index.py core_genomes.fasta core_reference_index``

-The alignment of the reads to the reference index and the estimation of the abundances of the strains from this alignment can be executed in a single step for multiple experiments by running the provided pipeline scripts as follows :
+The alignment of the reads to this reference index and the estimation of the abundances of the strains from this alignment can then be estimated using the **`BIB_analyse_reads`** file.
+The input required for this script are the name of the readset, the core genomes used for the construction of the index and the name of the index.
+For example, if the readset is called *Sample_set.fastq*, the core genome file used for the creation of the index is called *core_genome.fasta* and the generated index is called *`core_reference_index`*, then the command must be given as follows :

-``python pipeline_input.py``

-The pipeline_input script in turn calls the pipeline script for all the read sets given within the script.
-Additional read sets can be added by including the following line in the script.

-``python pipeline.py new_readset.fastq``

-The pipeline script aligns the given reads to a pre-constructed reference index.
-This index can be specified as required on line 13 of the pipeline.py file.
-The alignment is then directly used by the script to estimate the abundances using Bitseq as specified above.
+``python BIB_analyse_reads.py Sample_set.fastq core_genome.fasta core_reference_index``

 The output files produced contain the predicted abundances of the strains.
-These files have the same name as the readset files given as the input in the pipeline_input script.
+These files will have the same name as the name of the readset given as the input to the script.
+For the above example, the output file would be produced as `*Sample_set.m_alpha*`.